 27) Chicken Bean Soup

-One of the simplest methods to include a high protein content meal in the form of a single package is an easy chicken-and-bean soup.
-Use plenty of shredded chicken plus white beans, and let it simmer until the flavors come together.
-It’s forgiving; even if you change it and add in other vegetables, it will still taste great.
-Place a slice of bread or some crackers in a separate container so that they remain crisp.
+One of the simplest methods for including a high-protein meal in your pack is preparing an easy chicken and bean soup.
+Use plenty of shredded chicken plus white beans, and allow it to simmer to allow the flavors to intermingle.
+It is forgiving; if you mix it up and add other vegetables, it will still be tasty.
+Put a slice of bread or some crackers in another container to keep them crisp.